antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 ### Emotional

-1. Good for nothing Zazen
+1. Good for Nothing Zazen

    > "Zazen is the Dharma, the Dharma is Zazen." - the basis of Zen, from Kosho Uchiyama's "Opening the hand of thought"